lathashree01/LlamaClinicalRE/README.md

 ```

 ### 3. Download the models
-Please acquire access to LLaMA 1 from offical meta website by filling the request form or LLaMA2 models from https://huggingface.co/meta-llama
+Please acquire access to LLaMA 1 from the official meta website by filling out the request form or LLaMA2 models from https://huggingface.co/meta-llama

 ### 4. Running the DAP